rambleraptor/api-linter/docs/rules/0148/field-behavior.md

     pattern: "publishers/{publisher}/books/{book}"
   };

-  string name = 1;
+  string path = 1;

   // (-- api-linter: core::0148::field-behavior=disabled
-  //     aip.dev/not-precedent: We need to do this because reasons. --) google.protobuf.Timestamp create_time = 2;
+  //     aep.dev/not-precedent: We need to do this because reasons. --) google.protobuf.Timestamp create_time = 2;

   // (-- api-linter: core::0148::field-behavior=disabled
-  //     aip.dev/not-precedent: We need to do this because reasons. --) google.protobuf.Timestamp update_time = 3;
+  //     aep.dev/not-precedent: We need to do this because reasons. --) google.protobuf.Timestamp update_time = 3;

   // (-- api-linter: core::0148::field-behavior=disabled
-  //     aip.dev/not-precedent: We need to do this because reasons. --) google.protobuf.Timestamp delete_time = 4;
+  //     aep.dev/not-precedent: We need to do this because reasons. --) google.protobuf.Timestamp delete_time = 4;

   // (-- api-linter: core::0148::field-behavior=disabled
-  //     aip.dev/not-precedent: We need to do this because reasons. --) string uid = 5;
+  //     aep.dev/not-precedent: We need to do this because reasons. --) string uid = 5;
 }
 ```